 If you do end up having to pay, I believe it wouldn’t be any more than 75 – 100 MXN to enter.

 El Cenote Encantado features a large natural swimming pool surrounded by mangroves and the water is crystal clear.
 There were some kayaks tied up at the end of the wooden boardwalk so I took one out for a paddle and spotted a group of friends throwing themselves off of a diving board at the other end of the Cenote.
 Not a bad way to spend a few hours!

 I decided to fly my DJI Mavic Drone to capture an aerial perspective and I was really happy with the shots I got.

 From above, El Cenote Encantado looks like the shape of South America and I could spot the other entrance trails leading through the jungle from the other accommodations.

-If you’re up for an adventure-filled activity, be sure to include Cenote Encantado to your list of must-see Mayan Riviera Cenotes!
+If you’re up for an adventure-filled activity, be sure to include Cenote Encantado in your list of must-see cenotes!

 The diving board at El Cenote Encantado

 LAGUNA KAAN LUUM CENOTE